Azure/az-hop/docs/deploy/index.md

     os_type: Linux
     version: 7.9

-# Autoscale default settings for all queues, can be overriden on each queue depending on the VM type if needed
+# Autoscale default settings for all queues, can be overridden on each queue depending on the VM type if needed
 autoscale:
   idle_timeout: 1800 # Idle time in seconds before shutting down VMs - default to 1800 like in CycleCloud